hbhakhrani/Path-Translator/README.md

 Path Translator
 ===============

 Converts Windows style paths to Unix style paths and vice versa.
+Its a very simple feature, but think about the number of times you have had to do something like this and done it manually.

 ## What does it do?